andreabonvini/Notes/Neurosensory/NeurosensoryPart2.md

 The pitch of pure tones depends on ***intensity***.
 In general, increasing the intensity of pure tones decreases the pitch of low frequencies (approx. greater than $300Hz$), increases the pitch of high frequencies ( approx. less than $3000Hz​$), and has no noticeable effect at middle frequencies.

 Pitch also depends on ***duration***.
-A tone must last more than a minimum amount of time ($\sim 10-60\ ms$, depending on frequency and intensity) in order to sound more than a 'click' and convey a clear sense of pitch
+A tone must last more than a minimum amount of time ($\sim 10-60\ ms$, depending on frequency and intensity) in order to sound more than a 'click' and convey a clear sense of pitch.

 - ***Mel Scale***